ags1773/Calendar/README.md

 # Calender
-Display the calender for the chosen month and year.
+Display the calender for the chosen month and year using Javascript.

 Important issues:
 - display appropriate calender for October 1582